feast-dev/feast-workshop/module_1/README.md

 # Module 1: Serving fresh online features with Feast, Kafka, Redis

-In module 1, we focus on building some test features and go through common flows in Feast
+In module 1, we focus on building features for online serving, and keeping them fresh with a combination of batch feature materialization and stream feature ingestion.

 - **Data sources**: Kafka + File source
 - **Online store**: Redis
-- **Use case**: Predicting churn for drivers
+- **Use case**: Predicting churn for drivers in real time.
-  - Batch scoring via offline store
-  - Real time scoring via online store

 ## Setup